 Although the hoses we supply are from a reputable source (Bentone) with a life expectancy of 3-5 years, the fact they’re being changed clearly demonstrates the concerns/ experience you have out there “in the field”.
 This is no doubt, in part prompted by well documented insurance claims where flexible oil lines have failed just outside the problematic issue of date codes, and also those short “service life periods” prescribed by some.

-To “knock these issues on the head” Hounsfield Boiler’s will in future be supplied with a Teflon flexible oil line hose.
+To “knock these issues on the head” Hounsfield Boilers will in future be supplied with a Teflon flexible oil line hose.
 Teflon® hoses will outlast a rubber or thermoplastic hose; you’ll find them in places like the space shuttle, air craft landing gear and braking systems.
-They’re a modern equivalent of the Boulter / Europower hoses which, as some of you will know often outlast the lifetime of the boiler.
+They are a modern equivalent of the Boulter / Europower hoses which, as some of you will know often outlast the lifetime of the boiler.
 An added advantage is that they are more flexible / less rigid than the Europower hoses.

-Another great “quality feature” and “life time” cost benefit with Tuscan oil fired Boilers – lifelong Teflon flexible oil line hose.
+The Lifelong Teflon flexible oil hose is another great “quality feature” and “life time” cost benefit with Tuscan oil fired Boilers – lifelong Teflon flexible oil line hose.